OLD BOOKS, Part III: Standing by Words, by Wendell Berry

 Berry lives and works on a small farm in Kentucky.
 He’s had his hands in the dirt daily for decades.
 He’s allowed the dirt and the animals and the seasons and his neighbors to teach him about his place in the world.
 And he finds myriad ways of showing us, reminding us, that humans have a place in the “Chain of Being,” as he calls it.
 That place is between the angels (or gods) and animals.
 In other words, there is an ordered hierarchy.
 There is a structure to things.
 How counter-cultural is that?

-People who care about the earth’s survival and flourishing love Berry.
-If you find yourself reorienting your purchasing to buy local, or excited about small urban farms cropping up in cities across the US, chances are you would like Berry.
+People who care about the earth’s survival and flourishing generally love Berry.
+If you find yourself reorienting your purchasing to buy local, or excited about small urban farms cropping up in cities across the U.S., chances are you would like Berry.
 Chances are, you might also be surprised by Berry, particularly by some of his arguments in this book of essays.

 In Standing by Words: Essays (1980), Berry argues for the beauty, goodness, and inherent truth of form, hierarchy, limitations, fidelity to people and places, and seeing the world and ourselves as it and we truly are.
 He argues that poetry ought to be about what is true and universal and that a poet must bring his or her whole life to the world of the poem.
 He argues against the “specialization” of poetry.
 He uses poetry to help us understand and even love the givens—the things we didn’t choose: people, land, and community.
 He shows us how poetry and marriage call for similar approaches of fidelity, time, and attention to the beloved (person or poem), and how this is also true of our fidelity to a certain place.